skarri-microsoft/CosmosMongoDBReadWriteSample/README.md

 Notes:

-1. This is guiding sample, doesn't have code for handling failed insertion docs and read docs.
-Please handle based on your requirement.
+1. This is a guiding sample and doesn't have the code for handling failed insertion docs and read docs after certain number of retries.
+Please look at the code to increase the retires for failed operation in case of Request rate Large error.

-2. Use DocsCount and BatchSize to adjust the numbers threads going to write to Cosmos Mongo DB.
+2. Use DocsCount and BatchSize to adjust the numbers threads parallel can write to Cosmos Mongo DB.
 The same applies to Read scenario also.

-3. Request Rate Large is an error throws by server to signal the client I have more load than expected so the client has to slowdown and start write again.
-In this sample wait time gets assign to thead in between minimum and maximum.
-Please look at MinWait and MaxWait in code.
+3. Request Rate Large error is a signal sends by server to client requesting to lower the number of requests submitting as it is exceeding the provisioned RUs .
+In this sample this was handled using sleep.
+Each thread will for few milliseconds with in the range of (MinWait, MaxWait).